 Due to the increased activity, jurisdictions have become more comfortable in their knowledge of how to assess values.
 Additionally, they have more information on market rents, cap rates and expense ratios.
 Therefore, they are able to defend their values armed with this information.

 The higher the NOI, the higher the saleable value of a property.
-As with other line item expenses, sellers attempt to minimize property taxes before the property is put for sale, so they can claim higher NOIs in the
+As with other line item expenses, sellers attempt to minimize property taxes before the property is put for sale, so they can claim higher NOIs in the offering memorandums.

 For financing purposes, banks are usually concerned with debt service coverage ratios.
 The increased cash flow allows bankers to provide more financing to owners as long as the coverage ratios are maintained.
 Buyers on the other hand must be aware that real estate taxes will most likely increase after they purchase the property.
 As such, they must have a good understanding where the assessed values will be in relation to their purchase price and also where the numbers will be through the hold period.

 Values are assessed depending on the state and jurisdiction, and most likely there is some minimum requirement on the frequency of the revaluation.
 However, in some states, they can and will revalue more often than the requirement.